 Before we move onto the use of female condoms, here’s a little explanation of female condoms work!

 If you are aware of the working of male condoms, female condoms work pretty much the same.
 The only difference between the two is the inner ring which is inserted in the vagina along with the condom.
 The outer ring hangs around an inch from the vagina.
 As women insert the condom in their vagina, the male partner can insert the penis into the condom.
 You must remove it when your male partner ejaculated into the condom.

 This blog offers a step-by-step explanation of how women can use a female condom to prevent an unwanted pregnancy.

 Check the package of the female condom:

 Whenever you are buying a femidom, you should examine its package first.
 Right from the expiration date to lubricants distributed, everything must be checked properly so as to avoid any kind of inefficacy.
-Bad quality of the condom may put you in an unwanted pregnancy risk and hence it is important that you check the package as soon as you receive the product.
+The Bad quality of the condom may put you at an unwanted pregnancy risk and hence it is important that you check the package as soon as you receive the product.